awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 # Configuration and Credential File Settings<a name="cli-configure-files"></a>

 You can save your frequently used configuration settings and credentials in files that are maintained by the AWS CLI\.
+Credentials are mainly comprised of the following two pieces of information:
++ The IAM user, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for more information\.
++ The access key attached to the IAM user, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for more information\.

+**Note**
+You need to use the AWS console to create your preferred IAM user for first time AWS CLI configuration setup\.
+After setup is complete, you can create additional users through the AWS CLI\.

 The files are divided into sections that can be referenced by name\.
 These are called "profiles"\.
 Unless you specify otherwise, the CLI uses the settings found in the profile named `default`\.
 To use alternate settings, you can create and reference additional profiles\.
 You can also override an individual setting by either setting one of the supported environment variables, or by using a command line parameter\.
 + [Where Are Configuration Settings Stored?](#cli-configure-files-where)
 + [Global Settings](#cli-configure-files-global)
 + [S3 Custom Command Settings](#cli-configure-files-s3)